We do not operate an out of hours service for noise complaints.

-Please Note: Mole Valley District Council (MVDC) does not operate an Out of Hours service for noise nuisance.
-If you contact MVDC out of hours, your details will be taken and the complaint will be sent to the Environmental Health team the next working day.
+If you contact us out of hours, your details will be taken and the complaint will be sent to the Environmental Health team the next working day.

 Alternatively, you could try contacting Mediation Surrey whose service is free and confidential.

-When an alarm is reported, MVDC will make attempts, within reason, to find the person responsible for the vehicle.
+When an alarm is reported, we will make attempts, within reason, to find the person responsible for the vehicle.

 On hearing a security alarm please first contact the police, if it is possible there may have been a break in.

-If there is no evidence of a break-in and the alarm continues to sound in excess of 20 minutes or continues to misfire, you can report it to MVDC below.
+If there is no evidence of a break-in and the alarm continues to sound for more than 20 minutes, report it to us.

-- give the local authority six weeks notice before start of works.
+- Give us six weeks notice before start of works.
 Conditions may be set about how or when the work should be done

-- inform the council of contact details for somebody on site who can be contacted 24/7 so any complaints may be resolved informally
+- Inform us of your contact details for somebody on site who can be contacted 24/7 so any complaints may be resolved informally

-No noise should be heard from the site outside the following hours:
+We recommended that no noise should be heard from the site outside of the following hours: